steveskrip/WOFpy/docs/WOFpyODM2LBRproduction_installation_notes.md

 ## Testing Environments

 We tested WOFpy installations on Amazon Web Services and a local Ubuntu Server.
 Deployment of WOFpy was done in an Ubuntu Server.
-WOFpy is served by using [NGINX](https://www.nginx.com/) and [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).
+WOFpy is served by using [NGINX](https://www.nginx.com/) and [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/). **These instructions assume that Amazon AWS EC2 Instance or a local Linux Ubuntu Server is already set up.**

 ### [Amazon Web Services (AWS)](https://aws.amazon.com/)